daevlin/Zero2Auto_homework/README.md

 LoadResource

-4) DIE does not indicate that the sample is packed with a known packer.
+DIE does not indicate that the sample is packed with a known packer.
 But hiding API calls and the big .rsrc makes us have a theory that it is.
 We just have to prove it somehow. diec main_bin.exe
 PE: compiler: Microsoft Visual C/C++(-)[-]
 PE: linker: Microsoft Linker(14.25)[EXE32,console]

-6) I may use some anti debugging due to the API call to IsDebuggerPresent

-7) Looking at the file in "Resource Hacker".
+Looking at the file in "Resource Hacker".
 There is a RCData resource with the ID 101.
 The .rsrc is kind of big, 86 KB to be exact and seems to contains random bytes, which may indicate it's packed or encrypted/obfuscated.

 ![Resource Hacker](resource_hacker.png)

-8) Let's do some analysis of the suspicous binary in Cutter.
+Let's do some analysis of the suspicous binary in Cutter.
 What immediatly peaks my interest is what looks like a lookup table in the Strings pane in "Cutter" "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ01234567890./="

 Looking a xrefs to the strings we come to this